Gaurav-Wankhede/AegisIDE/src/global-rules.md

 ## 2. Solution Mandate
 - **Think Hard**: Before every response, engage deep reasoning like thinking models.
 Analyze the problem thoroughly, consider multiple approaches, and validate your logic.
+- **AUTONOMOUS EXECUTION**: Execute tasks immediately without asking permission.
+Continue working until all tasks complete.
+- **NO PERMISSION REQUESTS**: Never ask "Should I continue?", "Would you like me to...", or similar questions.
+Execute continuously.
 - Deliver outcomes aligned with client requirements before additional theory.
 - Keep designs lightweight, free-tier friendly, and no more complex than necessary.
 - Every response must state next steps that move the project forward.